 100.204 When must the tribe or individual Indian submit a package for Secretarial verification of appraiser qualifications?

-Subpart C – Appraisals and Valuations
+Subpart C – Appraisals and Valuations; Departmental Review and Waivers

 100.300 Must I submit an appraisal or valuation to the Department?

-100.301 Will the Department review and approve by appraisal or valuation?
+100.301 Will the Department review and approve my appraisal or valuation?

 100.302 May I request Departmental review of an appraisal even if a qualified appraiser completed the appraisal or valuation?